 - Services performed entirely outside the U.S.

-All purchases on the Procurement Card must follow the PSC Procedural Statement Sensitive Expenses and (if appropriate) Official Functions.
+All purchases on the Procurement Card must follow the Finance Procedural Statement Sensitive Expenses and (if appropriate) Official Functions.
 Departments contemplating purchases of official functions, gifts, flowers, alcohol, memberships, contributions, and/or other sensitive items should refer to those policies for clarification.